PalisadoesFoundation/talawa-admin/INSTALLATION.md

 Refer to to the `REACT_APP_TALAWA_URL` section in the INSTALLATION.md file found in the [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api).

-Copy/paste the endpoint for accessing talawa-api graphql service to the variable named `REACT_APP_TALAWA_URL` in `.env` file.
+Add the endpoint for accessing talawa-api graphql service to the variable named `REACT_APP_TALAWA_URL` in the `.env` file.

+    REACT_APP_TALAWA_URL="http://API-IP-ADRESS:4000/graphql/"

+If you are a software developer working on your local system, then the URL would be:

     REACT_APP_TALAWA_URL="http://localhost:4000/graphql/"